-Answer: These are great questions, as many people want to know if they are currently infected or have already been infected with coronavirus that causes COVID-19 and have developed antibodies due to immune response.
+These are great questions, as many people want to know if they are currently infected or have already been infected with coronavirus that causes COVID-19 and have developed antibodies due to immune response.
 There has been much confusion and about tests for coronavirus and the FDA has reported that some test developers have falsely claimed their tests are FDA approved or authorized and that many commercial tests are performing poorly, so it is important to sort out the facts.
+The information in this field has been changing rapidly.
+Before using any test or service discussed below, confirm the information with the provider and/or other reliable information source

 Before we get into specifics, let's start with a quick overview of the types of tests for coronavirus.